How Benzene Causes Diseases

 - Non-Hodgkin lymphoma (NHL)

-For more information on treatment and diagnosis options for specific types of cancers related to benzene exposure, see our Benzene Cancer Resources page.
+For more information on the diagnosis process and the treatment options for specific types of cancers related to benzene exposure, see our Benzene Cancer Resources page.

 More Information